edgedb/edgedb/docs/ui/index.rst

   to familiarize themself with EdgeQL,
 - Existing users of EdgeDB looking to "walk" the database's objects without needing to construct a new query each time.
+- Users with a desire to double- or triple-check inserts, updates and deletions, as as the data explorer will first collect and display all user changes in a double-confirm dialog before allowing an operation to proceed.

 The Editor page's *query builder* is recommended for: